 “All these structures don’t get washed away in storms?”
 Cassandra asked.

 “The river delta makes the water very shallow deep into the ocean.
 Most of the construction is built far enough up the delta that the waves of the ocean are completely flattened.
-But… there are many who worry that a really big storm could wipe the entire thing out.
+But . . . there are many who worry that a really big storm could wipe the entire thing out.
 The residents here may simply be lucky that it has not happened yet.”

 “Where does all the material for building come from?”

 “Mostly trees are cut down on shore and then floated out.
 That is why nearly everything is made of wood.
-I think they do sometimes pull sunken waterlogged trees up from the bottom though.”
+I think they do sometimes pull sunken waterlogged trees up from the bottom, though.”

 The channel began to narrow, pushing the sea craft using it together.
-Hemi steered the Prospect to take advantage of a path carved through the smaller boats by a huge oiler making its way slowly up the channel in front of them.
-On either side of the channel the structures raised on pylons above the water grew denser.
+Hemi steered the Prospect to take advantage of a path carved through the smaller boats by a huge oiler making its way slowly up the channel ahead of them.
+On either side of the channel, the structures raised on pylons above the water grew denser.
 In places there were masses of small thatched-roof huts, with walls made of thin rotting wood panels and the roofs of cut and dried shore grasses.
 There were dozens of huts clumped together, as if they gained strength to stand on their wobbling stilts by leaning against each other.
 Between the clumps ran narrow channels of dark water, in many places only passable by the smallest of the vessels that traversed back and forth across Stilt City.
-Those narrow channels fed into slightly larger winding passages which gave access to buildings and homes that were buried deep in the dense clumps of development.
+Those narrow channels fed into slightly larger winding passages, which gave access to buildings and homes buried deep in the dense clumps of development.

-Every so often the masses of huts were broken up by a large access channel running off the main channel.
-Around these access channels most of the commercial trade had risen up, which had led to the building of long docks and piers, more substantial warehouses, and larger buildings—always sitting on stilts above the water.
-The fancier buildings had paid the extra cost to ship out and install steel roofs.
+Every so often, the masses of huts were broken up by a large access channel running off the main channel.
+Around these access channels had risen most of the commercial trade, which had led to the building of long docks and piers, more substantial warehouses, and larger buildings—always sitting on stilts above the water.
+The fancier buildings had paid extra to ship out and install steel roofs.
 Big steel cargo and transport ships would make their way into these access channels and dock against the flimsy, leaning piers of crunching wood that barely seemed able to keep the big ships immobile, and perhaps would not have at all if the waters were not so still.
 The cargo was unloaded onto these docks and from there moved off to its destination by local labor: either into the warehouses, onto other cargo ships, or dispersed around Stilt City—sometimes up onto the mainland and ground-based logistical connections.

 As they pushed their way slowly up the main channel and deeper into Stilt City, Percy became a little concerned.
 “Hemi, do you know how to find the fuckin’ dock we are supposed to unload at in all this fuckin’ mess?”

 “There is a system to the dock numbers,” said Hemi.
 “I am fairly certain that we are moving in the right direction.
-However the system is complex and poorly maintained.
+However, the system is complex and poorly maintained.
 We shall have to ask for guidance at some point.”

 Percy asked Cassandra to use the binoculars to scout out the hand-painted signs that indicated the dock numbers accessible from each access channel they passed, and report them to Hemi.
-The descending order of the dock numbers reassured Captain Percy somewhat, but she would have been much more satisfied with a quality chart of the many passages and byways of Stilt City.
+The descending order of the dock numbers reassured Percy somewhat, but she would have been much more satisfied with a quality chart of Stilt City’s many passages and byways.